docker-science/cookiecutter-docker-science/README.rst

     │   │                                    or Jupyter Notebook.
     │   └── __init__.py
     ├── notebook                          <- This directory sotres the ipynb files saved in Jupyter Notebook.
-    ├── requirements.txt                  <- Libraries needed to run exeperiments.
+    ├── requirements.txt                  <- Libraries needed to run experiments.
 The library listed in this file │                                        are installed in the Docker container.
     └── scripts                           <- Users add the script files to generate model files or run evaluation.